guaix-ucm/fridadrp-tutorials/_sources/auxiliary_tools/data_cube_mosaics.rst.txt

 combination is carried out without taking into account the effect of differential atmospheric refraction, while the bottom row shows the result when this effect is taken into account.
-Once again, it is important to interact with the display by moving along the wavelength.
+Once again, it is important to interact with the display by moving along the wavelength axis.
+This clearly reveals the need to apply the correction.

 **ToDo**: add the option to correct for atmospheric refraction by generating a corrected cube with a predefined celestial WCS with an arbitrary size.
 In this